-Based on the information provided above, the maxim number of vehicles that could travel on the same section of the public road network (not necessary in the same direction) would not be more than one.
+Based on the information provided above, of the public road network (not necessary in the same direction) would not be more than two.

 Thus, the envisaged traffic volumes on the various sections of the public road network during the operational phase for the proposed development, is detailed in Table 11.